Posted on Leave a comment

 Here’s my recommendation, pilot to pilot:

-- You fly in mountainous terrain and want terrain awareness
+• You fly in mountainous terrain and want synthetic vision terrain awareness

-- You want a very basic emergency backup attitude reference
+• You want a backup attitude reference for added safety

 Stratux AHRS vs Certified Units